Typhoon Bilis (2000)

-Typhoon Bilis, known in the Philippines as Super Typhoon Isang, was the strongest tropical cyclone in the western Pacific during 2000 and brought considerable damage in Taiwan and China in August of that year.
+Typhoon Bilis (Note: The name Bilis (Tagalog: bilis, [bɪ.ˈlɪs]) was contributed by the Philippines and means speed in Tagalog.), known in the Philippines as Typhoon Isang, was the strongest tropical cyclone in the western Pacific during 2000 and brought considerable damage in Taiwan and China in August of that year.
 It was the strongest typhoon on record to hit Taiwan.
 The tenth named storm of the season, Bilis originated from an area of disturbed weather that developed into a tropical depression southeast of Guam on August 18.
 Situated within an environment highly conductive for continued tropical development, the depression strengthened into a tropical storm a day after formation; Bilis was upgraded to typhoon status on August 20 as it maintained a northwest course.
 Without significant inhibiting factors, the typhoon reached its peak intensity with maximum sustained winds of 205 km/h and a minimum barometric pressure of 920 mbar (hPa; 27.17 inHg).
 At the same intensity, Bilis made landfall on Taiwan the following day.
 Despite its short stint over land, Bilis was greatly weakened, and made a brief track over the Taiwan Strait before its final landfall on China's Fujian Province early the next day.
 Moving inland into Mainland China, Bilis quickly weakened, and was only a tropical depression later that day; the depression diffused into a remnant low on August 25.
 These remnants tracked northeast across the Yellow Sea before dissipating in the Korean Peninsula on August 27.

+The typhoon left 71 fatalities along its path, with the greatest impacts in Taiwan and mainland China.
+In the Philippines, Bilis was also given the local name Isang.